musicq/store/README.md

 export const store = createStore()
 ```

 It will create a store instance.
-It contains 2 objects, one is `state$`, which is the source of our state, the other is `dispatch` function, to dispatch an action to update our state.
+The store instance contains 2 objects, one is `state$`, which is the source of our state, the other is `dispatch` function, it is used to dispatch an action to update our state.

-Next we need to create some reducers to reduce our state.
+Next we need to create a reducer to reduce our state.

 Create a file `todo.js`